shullgroup/rheoQCM/README.md

 * Please set MyVNA to `Basic Mode` from the left pannel of MyVNA software by selecting VNA Hardware>Configure CSD / Harmonic Mode and checking Basic Mode in Select Mode.
 This will make sure the time counting in the Python program fits the hardware scanning time.
 You will not loose any precision as far as we know.

-* The data analysis in the UI only works with `one layer` mode.
-Other modes, including films immersed in a liquid medium, will be added in the near future.

 ## To Do List (work in Progress)

 * Documentation.